Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Oh.

-I'm a kid.
+I'm a kill you.

-And Adam's sound will play the wind.
-Oh, and Adam Sandman plays the wind.
+And Adam Sandler plays the wind.

-Oh, you're got to get a key.
+Oh, you've got to get a key.

-But it's wind man.
+But it's Wind Man.

 Okay.